Discover which charger is best for your application

 One does not deliver without the other.

 Chargers are divided into personal and industrial, “smart” and “dumb,” slow, fast and ultra-fast types.
 Consumer products come with a low-cost personal charger that performs well when used as directed.
 The industrial charger is often made by a third party and includes special features, such as charging at adverse temperatures.
 Although batteries operate below freezing, not all chemistries can be charged when cold and most Li-ions fall into this category.
 Lead and nickel-based batteries accept charge but at a lower rate.
 (See BU-410: Charging at High and Low Temperature)

-Some Li-ion chargers (Cadex) include a wake-up feature, or “boost,” to allow recharging if a Li-ion battery have fallen asleep due to over-discharge.
+Some Li-ion chargers (Cadex) include a wake-up feature, or “boost,” to allow recharging if a Li-ion battery has fallen asleep due to over-discharge.
 A sleep condition can occur when storing the battery in a discharged state in which self-discharge brings the voltage to the cut-off point.
 A regular charger treats such a battery as unserviceable and the pack is often discarded.
 Boost applies a small charge current to raise the voltage to between 2.2V/cell and 2.9V/cell to activate the protection circuit, at which point a normal charge commences.
 Caution applies if Li-ion has dwelled below 1.5V/cell for a week or longer.
 Dendrites may have developed that could compromise safety.
 (See BU-802b: What does Elevated Self-discharge Do? in which Figures 5 examines the elevated self-discharge after a Li-ion cell had been exposed to deep discharge.
 See also BU-808a: How to Awaken Sleeping Li-ion.)

 Nickel-based batteries charge with constant current and the voltage is allowed to fluctuate freely.
 This can be compared to lifting a weight with a rubber band where the hand advances higher than the load.
 Full charge detection occurs when observing a slight voltage drop after a steady rise.
 This method is known as delta Temperature over delta time, or dT/dt, and works well with rapid and fast charge.
-To safeguard against anomalies, such as shorted or mismatched cells, the charger should include a plateau timer to terminate charge if no voltage delta is measured, as well as a temperature sensors.
+To safeguard against anomalies, such as shorted or mismatched cells, the charger should include a plateau timer to assure a safe charge termination if no voltage delta is measured.
+Temperature sensing should also be added.